openpodcast/pipelines/spotify/README.md

-# Spotify Connector
+# Spotify Data

-This is the Spotify connector, which fetches data from the Spotify API.
-It is based on the inofficial Spotify Podcast API.
-We use our client library to fetch the data from the API.
+This uses our Spotify connector to fetch data for our podcasts from the Spotify API.
+To add a new podcast, create a new workflow file in the `.github/workflows` directory and set the required environment variables.

-The library is available on [GitHub](https://github.com/openpodcast/spotify-importer).
+The connector is available on [GitHub](https://github.com/openpodcast/spotify-connector).